seeniOlabode/brass-assessment/README.md

 # Transactions Feed App

-A modern, accessible React application for displaying and managing real-time transaction feeds.
-Built with React, TypeScript, and Tailwind CSS.
+A React application that demonstrates real-time transaction list management using WebSocket integration.
+The app features an infinite-scroll list of transactions with keyboard navigation support.

-## Features
+## About

-- 📊 Real-time transaction updates via WebSocket
-- ♿ Fully accessible with keyboard navigation
-- 🔄 Infinite scroll pagination
-- 🔍 Transaction filtering by status
-- ⚡ Virtualized list for optimal performance
-- 🌓 Dark mode support
-- 📱 Responsive design
+The application connects to a WebSocket echo server to simulate real-time updates.
+Since it's an echo server, the app includes a button that allows users to send test transactions, which are then echoed back by the server and prepended to the list.
+This demonstrates how real-time updates would work in a production environment with a real WebSocket server.

 ## Tech Stack

-- React 19
+- React 19 with TypeScript
-- TypeScript
-- Tailwind CSS
+- Tailwind CSS for styling
-- React Virtuoso (for virtualized lists)
+- React Virtuoso for efficient list rendering
-- Radix UI (for accessible components)
-- Vite (for development and building)
+- WebSocket integration for real-time updates

 ## Prerequisites